poneciak57/Advent-of-code-2022/README.md

 <br>

 # Disclaimer
 If you want to use it as a template for your advent of code solutions do not change anything in config or makefile.
 If you are not sure what you are doing just follow the instructions.
-Makefile was writen only for my purposes and can not work corectly on all devices and its simple by design.
+Makefile was writen only for my purposes and might not work corectly on all devices also its simple by design.

-Commits on github might be in a wrong order because i created repo on day 10 and tried to group everything right
+Commits might be in a wrong order because i created repo on day 10 and tried to group everything right

+Folders are in wrong order because i forgot about that that Day10 will be before Day2 :disappointed_relieved: and its ordered by name and ugh i cant look at it sometimes but im to lazy to change it all at this point